libevent/libevent/README.md

      $ make verify   # (optional)
      $ sudo make install

-## Cmake (General)
+## CMake (General)

-The following Libevent specific Cmake variables are as follows (the values being the default).
+The following Libevent specific CMake variables are as follows (the values being the default).

 ```